How Can I Start?

 That thing you always meant to tackle?
 Tackle it.
 (So long as it’s tackleable in a day.
 Even if it isn’t: you can tackle it in installments, one Big Day at a time.)

-Learn enough Spanish to get by.
+Learn enough Spanish to have a crude conversation.
 (Binge-listening to the “Coffee-break Spanish” podcasts, sequentially, will do it.)

 May: EAT THE FROG